xfph/RFPCA/readme.txt

 -- Main file used to obtain the ML estimate for the Mt distribution.

 mvn.m
--- Main file used to obtain the ML estimate for the matrix-variate normal distribution.
+-- Main file used to obtain the ML estimate for the matrix-normal distribution.

 mxvt.m
 -- Main file used to obtain the ML estimate for the T distribution.